 3. Run cleanup.sql as a SharePlex Administrator.
-The script is in the util sub-directory of the SharePlex product directory.
+The script is in the bin sub-directory of the SharePlex product directory.
 Use the following syntax, where Oracle_version is one of the SharePlex-supported Oracle versions.

-SQL> @proddir/util/cleanup.sql
+SQL> @proddir/bin/cleanup.sql